NEIS training helps individuals achieve a nationally recognised qualification and is a Services Australia approved activity for up to 13 weeks.

 NEIS Allowance is equivalent to the single, 22 or over, no children rate of JobSeeker Payment, and is paid fortnightly in arrears.
 Payment is subject to you meeting your obligations under your NEIS Participant Agreement.

 The amount of NEIS Allowance that you receive will not be affected by income from your NEIS business.
 You can receive income from outside your business (such as from investments or other work) while receiving assistance.
-However, your NEIS business must be your primary, full-time activity.
+However, you must work in your NEIS business for the number of hours per week specified in your NEIS Business Plan.
 If your external income is greater than twice the basic rate of NEIS Allowance in a given financial quarter, it may affect the amount of your NEIS Allowance.

 Individuals in receipt of some Services Ausatralia or DVA pensions may be able to choose to remain on these payments while receiving New Business Assistance with NEIS.

 You may also be able to receive NEIS Rental Assistance.
 This is a fixed rate payment for a period of 26 weeks from the date you first receive NEIS Assistance.

 To be eligible for NEIS Rental Assistance you must have been receiving Services Australia or DVA rental assistance before you start receiving NEIS Allowance.